TrellixVulnTeam/DjangoStructural_8OE0/README.md

 Any issues above, please refer to official Django documentation: https://docs.djangoproject.com/en/3.1/topics/install/

 ## Contributions
-Please feel free to contribute if you woud , even if you are not a structural engineer!
-Plenty of oppoutinity to contribute to front-end, UI, docmentation, etc
+Please feel free to add any contributions even if you are not a structural engineer!
+This can include any front-end & UI design, UX, docmentation, etc.
-Other engineers using various international codes or calculations of typical engineering section properties